stcorp/muninn/EXTENSIONS.rst

     the product type the plug-in is designed to handle, ``False`` otherwise.

-    Note that a return value of ``True`` does not necessarily imply that attributes can be extracted from the product without errors.
+    Note that a return value of ``True`` does not necessarily imply that properties can be extracted from the product without errors.
 For example, a valid implementation of this method could be as simple as checking the (base) names of the specified paths against an expected pattern.

 ``analyze(self, paths)``
-    Return attributes extracted from the product that consists of the specified list of paths as a nested ``Struct`` (key, value) pair structure.
+    Return properties extracted from the product that consists of the specified list of paths as a nested ``Struct`` (key, value) pair structure.
     Note that muninn will itself set the core metadata properties for ``uuid``, ``active``, ``hash``, ``size``, ``metadata_date``, ``archive_date``,